idiap/bob/src/python/ip/doc/ExampleUsage01.rst

 This is a more extensive example how to crop images using a database

-Example xml file that we will use in this tutorial
+Example xml file that we will use in this tutorial.

 .. code-block:: xml

    <dataset>